Prevention is Not the (Only) Cure

 A ransomware policy may cover the cost to hire a firm to restore systems after an attack but may not cover the lost revenue from missed deliveries.
 Data breach coverage might cover the cost of stamps to send notifications to clients, but not the damage to your reputation.

 Reduce your risk: Insurance companies do not like risk.
 If your organization’s risks are deemed too significant, your organization might not be eligible for insurance.
 In some instances, the cost of insurance would be too prohibitive.
-The best practise is to reduce risk within your organization.
+The best practice is to reduce risk within your organization.

 Cyber Insurance Does Not Replace Cybersecurity